GREG THE ALOCASIA GAGEANA

 The perfect indoor temperature for The Alocasia Gageana is between 18-25ºC degrees celsius.
 As long as the indoor temperature doesn't dip lower than 15°C Greg will be happy.

 The Alocasia Gageana requires rich fertile soil to thrive.
 Fertilise every 4- 6 weeks with half the recommended strength in the months from March-September.

 The Alocasia Gageana prefers his roots to be tightly compact.
 Repot him every 1-2 years to give him more room to grow.
 You can check the bottom of the nursery pot.
 If you can see his roots sticking out the bottom it's time to repot.

 Brown/crispy edges -The crispy or dry edges could be a sign of two things.

 - The Alocasia Gageana is lacking humidity.
 This is usually followed by dropping and the occasional yellowing leaf.
 Increase humidity levels, use a humidifier, pebble tray or move her to a bathroom.

 - Occasionally Greg leaves will turn brown/yellow if they have been scorched from the sun.
 Keep Greg away from any direct sunlight and at least 1 metre away from the window.

-Drooping leaves - Greg prefers his soil to be semi moist without drying out completely between each water.
+Drooping leaves - The Alocasia Gageana prefers his soil to be semi moist without drying out completely between each water.
 When the soil dries out Greg’s leaves will start to droop and this will indicate that he needs a drink.
 If the first few inches of soil is bone dry to touch water Greg thoroughly.
 Pour out the excess water from her decorative pot, avoid letting Greg still in any extra water.